hovikgas/Python-Coding-Challenges/README.md

 - You can verify that you are truly in the intended directory by typing the command `pwd` and pressing the `RETURN` or `ENTER` key.
 This stands for "print working directory".
 You should see a file path that ends with "Desktop", something like this: `/Users/<your username>/Desktop`.
 - Another way you can verify you are truly in the intended directory is by looking at the text that appears on the left side of each new line in the Terminal.
 Mine looks like this: `MacBook-Air:Desktop allardbrain$`.
 The general format yours probably has is something like this: `<computer identifier>:Desktop <username>$`.

-3. Copy and paste the following code into your Terminal and press `RETURN` or `ENTER`: `git clone https://github.com/allardbrain/Python-Coding-Challenges.git`.
+3. Copy and paste the following code into your Terminal and then press `RETURN` or `ENTER`: `git clone https://github.com/allardbrain/Python-Coding-Challenges.git`.
 A new folder called `Python-Coding-Challenges` will appear in whichever directory you're in (eg: in the Desktop).

 4. To verify that the clone worked, you can either minimize your Terminal & browser windows so you can see the new folder on your Desktop (double-click it to open it), or you can run the command `cd Python-Coding-Challenges` then press `RETURN` or `ENTER`.
 Your Terminal prompt will now look something like this: `MacBook-Air:Python_Coding_Challenges allardbrain$` and if you run `pwd` again, you'll see something like this: `/Users/allardbrain/Desktop/Python_Coding_Challenges`.